Nicotinate-nucleotide adenylyltransferase

-Thus, the two substrates of this enzyme are ATP and nicotinate ribonucleotide, whereas its two products are diphosphate and deamido-NAD+.
+The enzyme characterised from Escherichia coli combines adenosine triphosphate and nicotinate mononucleotide to give deamido-NAD, a precursor to the coenzyme, nicotinamide adenine dinucleotide (NAD).
+Pyrophosphate (PP_{i}) is a byproduct.
+In organisms which use this biosynthetic pathway to NAD, the final step is an amidation reaction.

 This enzyme belongs to the family of transferases, specifically those transferring phosphorus-containing nucleotide groups (nucleotidyltransferases).
 The systematic name of this enzyme class is ATP:nicotinate-ribonucleotide adenylyltransferase.
 Other names in common use include deamido-NAD+ pyrophosphorylase, nicotinate mononucleotide adenylyltransferase, deamidonicotinamide adenine dinucleotide pyrophosphorylase, NaMN-ATase, and nicotinic acid mononucleotide adenylyltransferase.
-This enzyme participates in nicotinate and nicotinamide metabolism.